Enzosantos04/ReactNative-LandingPage-Store/README.md

 Expo Go is available for both iOS and Android in their respective app stores.

-# Project Structure
+## Project Structure

-data.tsx: Contains the data to be displayed in the app. components.tsx: Defines the components, props, and styles used to structure and style the content.
+- **data.tsx**: Contains the data to be displayed in the app.

+- **components.tsx**: Defines the components, props, and styles used to structure and style the content.